xitop/edzed/docs/blocks.rst

   Parameters instructing a block to send events in certain situations have names starting with an ``"on_"`` prefix.
+  They accept:

+  - ``None`` meaning no events (an empty list or tuple has the same effect), or
+  -  a single :class:`Event` object, or
-  They accept either an :class:`Event` object or multiple (zero or more) Events objects given as a tuple, list or other sequence.
+  -  multiple (zero or more) :class:`Event` objects given as a tuple, list or other sequence.

-.. class:: Event(dest: Union[str, Block], etype: nion[str, EventType] = 'put', efilter=())
+.. class:: Event(dest: Union[str, Block], etype: Union[str, EventType] = 'put', efilter=None)

   Specify an event of type *etype* addressed to the *dest* block together with optional event filters to be applied.

   The *dest* argument is an :class:`SBlock` object or its name.

   :ref:`Event filters` are functions (*callables* to be exact) documented below.
+  The *efilter* argument can be:

+  - ``None`` meaning no filters (an empty list or tuple has the same effect), or
-The *efilter* argument can be a single function or a tuple, list or other sequence of functions.
+  - a single function, or
+  - a tuple, list or other sequence of functions.

   .. method:: send(source: Block, /, **data) -> bool